1. Injuries that warrant further exploration solely by mechanism of injury:

 5. Postoperative hemoptysis: likely due to PE, other causes: bronchitis, pneumonia, TB, cancer.
 If the hemoptysis is long-standing, it's most likely to be due to malignancy (or some sort of vasculitis), if the first episode is postop, likely PE.

 6. Postoperative acute hypotension and hypoxia: big PE, MI, tension pneumothorax.
 ABCs, auscultation should r/o the pneumothorax.
-Enzymes, EKG, D-dimer.
+Enzymes, EKG, D-dimer.7.
+Elective surgery in someone with pulmonary disease:

 -If they smoke, they should quit; 6-8 weeks of abstinence is necessary before statistically significant differences in postop pulmonary outcomes.